MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/adaptive-interactive-toasts.md

 To learn more about implementing buttons end-to-end, see [Send local toast](send-local-toast.md).

-Buttons can activate an app in the foreground, with an argument that can be used to navigate to a specific page/context.
-Buttons can also activate another app via protocol launch.
-Currently UWP apps support system actions, such as snoozing or dismissing the notification, but this is currently unsupported for Windows App SDK.
+Buttons can activate an app in the following ways:

+- The app is activated in the foreground, with an argument that can be used to navigate to a specific page/context.
+B
+- Another app is activated via protocol launch.
+- Background activation is supported explicitly for UWP apps.
+For Windows App SDK apps, the app is always launched in the foreground.
+The app can call [AppInstance.GetActivatedEventArgs](/windows/windows-app-sdk/api/winrt/microsoft.windows.applifecycle.appinstance.getactivatedeventargs) to detect if the activation was launched by a notification and determine from the passed arguments whether to fully launch the foreground app or just handle the notification and exit.
+- System actions, such as snoozing or dismissing the notification, are supported both for UWP apps and for Windows App SDK.
+The **AppNotificationBuilder** APIs don't support this scenario but Windows App SDK apps can implement this scenario using the **Microsoft.Windows.AppNotifications.Builder** APIs or raw XML.

 > [!NOTE]
 > You can only have up to 5 buttons (including context menu items which we discuss later).